jadecobra/python_tdd_exercises/source/functions.rst

          ),
          ('my_first_name', 'my_last_name')
        )
-  the terminal updates to show an :doc:`AssertionError`
+  the terminal shows an :doc:`AssertionError`
-* update the test to the correct output
+* change the test to the correct output
   .. code-block:: python

       def test_functions_with_positional_arguments(self):